steaks/leo-query/CONTRIBUTING.md

 ```
 5. Open your browser to `http://localhost:5173` to preview changes
 6. Update the documentation as needed in `docs/`
-7. Submit a Pull Request:
+7. Submit a Pull Request with:
-   - Describe what documentation was added/changed
-   - Include screenshots of visual changes if applicable
+   - A clear description of the changes
-   - Reference any related issues
+   - A reference to any related issues

 ### Contributing Code